UPDATED FOR 2022

 In addition to funding, there is a nationwide focus on using this summer to extend learning and enrichment to help alleviate the negative impacts of the coronavirus pandemic on students.
 On March 24, US Secretary of Education Miguel Cardona announced a new Summer Learning & Enrichment Collaborative, a partnership between the Department, the Council of Chief State School Officers, and the National Governors Association.
 Launching in April, the Collaborative will be a “professional learning community that brings relevant stakeholders to the table to discuss how to build effective plans for high-quality, evidence-based summer learning and enrichment.”
 The Collaborative’s ambitious agenda includes fostering and deepening relationships among states, districts, educators, nonprofit organizations, and other stakeholders to “scale and sustain” successful summer-learning programs.

-Curriculum Associates is sharing resources to help educators plan their summer 2021 learning programs.
-Our Summer Learning Hub contains additional checklists, activity packets, and information about our ESSER-aligned digital and print learning programs, including our comprehensive assessment and instruction program, i-Ready.Visit the Summer Learning Hub to Learn More
+Our Summer Learning Hub contains additional checklists, activity packets, and information about our ESSER-aligned digital and print learning programs, including our comprehensive assessment and instruction program, i-Ready.VISIT THE SUMMER LEARNING HUB

 Three Actions That Will Accelerate Learning in 2021